opendocsg/slw-judgments-backfill/2015_SGCA_10/report.md

 2       The reference originates from an application for revision in Criminal Revision No 13 of 2013 (“CR 13”) brought by the Applicant to quash an order made by District Judge Sarah Tan (“DJ Tan”) on 20

-May 2013 (“the 20 May 2013 Order”). [note: 1] CR 13 was heard by Choo Han Teck J (“the Judge”), who gave judgment on 27 September 2013, declining to exercise his revisionary jurisdiction in _Mustafa Ahunbay v Public Prosecutor_ [2013] 4 SLR 1049 (“the Judgment”).
+May 2013 (“the 20 May 2013 Order”). [note: 1] CR 13 was heard by Choo Han Teck J (“the Judge”), who gave judgment on 27 September 2013, declining to exercise his revisionary jurisdiction in _Mustafa Ahunbay v Public Prosecutor_ <span class="citation">[2013] 4 SLR 1049</span> (“the Judgment”).

 **_The statutory framework of s 370_**